 Our forecasts show that customer demand and generation levels are increasing significantly.
 This section explains how we assessed the ability of the existing network to accommodate these changes, and how we identified where, when, and how much additional network capacity we need to provide.
-We use this information to then tender for flexibility (Section 4) and identify the interventions we need to make (Section 5).
+We use this information to identify the interventions we need to make (Section 4), including the tendering for flexibility (Section 5).

-3.1 Our ENZ Model
+Our ENZ Model